 What are the positive attributes of your leader or leadership team?
 It might be something as simple as: “We always go the extra mile!” or “We’ll make sure the customer is always satisfied.”

 Still Not Sure What Organizational Values Look Like?

 Here are the Stealth values to give you an idea!
-We exist to help others, we are passionate about what we believe in, we are perpetual students, we love challenge, we like to stretch boundaries and evolve to the next level of everything.
-We are driven by relationships because relationships drive communication and good communication drives success—and that’s what we work to achieve.
+We exist to help others, we are passionate about what we believe in, we are perpetual students, we love a good challenge, we like to stretch boundaries and evolve to the next level of everything.
+We are driven by relationships because relationships drive communication, and good communication drives success — and that’s what we work to achieve.

 What about you?
 When was the last time your company did any of the above?
 What was the outcome?
-We’d like to know in the comments section.
+Drop me a line to let me know.